learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

-    (0.7515894043185498,
-     18.216888758430127,
+    (0.6721318710553857,
+     50148.33498676983,
+     DecisionTreeRegressor(ccp_alpha=0.0, criterion='mse', max_depth=7,
-     DecisionTreeRegressor(criterion='mse', max_depth=6, max_features=None,
+                           max_features=None, max_leaf_nodes=None,
-                           max_leaf_nodes=None, min_impurity_decrease=0.0,
+                           min_impurity_decrease=0.0, min_impurity_split=None,
-                           min_impurity_split=None, min_samples_leaf=1,
+                           min_samples_leaf=1, min_samples_split=5,
-                           min_samples_split=5, min_weight_fraction_leaf=0.0,
+                           min_weight_fraction_leaf=0.0, presort='deprecated',
-                           presort=False, random_state=45, splitter='best'))
+                           random_state=45, splitter='best'))

 ## Level up (Optional)

 - How about bringing in some more features from the original dataset which may be good predictors?
-- Also, try tuning more hyperparameters like max-features to find a more optimal version of the model
+- Also, try tuning more hyperparameters like `max_features` to find a more optimal version of the model

 ## Summary

-In this lab, we looked at applying a decision-tree-based regression analysis on the Boston Housing dataset.
+In this lab, we looked at applying a decision-tree-based regression analysis on the Ames Housing dataset.
 We saw how to train various models to find the optimal values for hyperparameters.